AlibabaCloudDocs/ots/intl.en-US/API Reference/Data Types/PlainBuffer.md

-# PlainBuffer {#reference3003 .reference}
+# PlainBuffer

-The PlainBuffer format is defined in Table Store to indicate row data, because it delivers better performance for serialization, and small object resolution, compared to Protocol Buffer.
+Compared with Protocol Buffer, PlainBuffer delivers better performance for serialization and resolution of small objects.
+Therefore, PlainBuffer is used to format data in Tablestore.

-## Format definition {#section_cvs_nsq_dfb .section}
+## Format definition

 ```
 plainbuffer = tag_header row1  [row2]  [row3]